awsdocs/amazon-rds-user-guide/doc_source/rds-on-outposts.creating.md

 1. For **Subnets**, choose the subnet for use by RDS on Outposts\.

-   Your DB subnet group can have only one subnet\.

 1. Choose **Create** to create the DB subnet group\.

 ### Creating the RDS on Outposts DB instance<a name="rds-on-outposts.creating.console.DB"></a>